joemaller/version-everything/README.md

 }
 ```

-Then run a command like `npm version minor` to bump the version in all the files.
-It's that easy.
+Then run a command like `npm version minor` to bump the version and update version strings in all listed files.
+It's that easy!

-Note that structured data files will be formatted using default settings.
+Some structured data files may be formatted using default settings.

 ### Replacing version strings